 - Successful individuals who were once ridiculed by society because of pursuing an unconventional path — society thought there’s only one right path and other paths are wrong.

-- Religious groups walking around the streets insisting their beliefs, trying to prove they’re the best (I have nothing against these people.
+- Religious groups walking around the streets insisting on their beliefs, trying to prove they’re the best (I have nothing against these people.
 I respect them).

 But I wonder, why?